Smoked Meat for Camping: 7 Best Meat to Smoke While Camping

 4. Butcher Paper or Heavy Duty Aluminum Foil

-5. Meat Thermometer (ideally one with bluetooth)
+5. Meat Thermometer

 6. Sturdy Cutting Board or Tray or Platter

 Having these items listed above will make your smoking meat while camping process a lot more enjoyable by being able to walk away and check on the temperature of your meat while you are kayaking, for example.
-Of course, there are other additional items that make smoking meat easier, so if you are interested, read this
+Of course, there are other additional items that make smoking meat easier, so if you are interested, read this.

 Conclusion